• Skip to main content

 Allow to cool for a minute or two in the dish before turning out into a clean tea towel placed on a cooling rack.

-Wrap in the tea towel and serve warm with butter.
+Wrap in the tea towel until serving.

+These scones are perfect served warm just on their own!
+Or add a little butter.
 They're also perfect for a quick brekkie and I love them served with my Pumpkin Soup.

-These are best eaten fresh on the day you make them.
+They are best eaten fresh on the day you make them.
 However, warm them up in the microwave the next day and they're still quite good.

 cheese scones on plate.